 Of course there is a distinction between a positive genetic test result and a negative one.
 Taking it a step further: the separation between true negative and uninformative negative.
 And what?
 Total gastrectomy when there is no gastric cancer in my family history?
 And what about those variants of uncertain significance (VUS)?

-What are the possible results of a genetic test for CDH1 mutation?
+What are the possible results of a genetic test for CDH1 variant (mutation)?

 These terms will help to better understand genetic test results:

-· Pathogenic mutation: a mutation known to cause or capable of causing cancer.
+· Pathogenic variant: a variant known to cause or capable of causing cancer.

 · Negative: no variant found.

-· Benign mutation: a variant with no impact on health.
+· Benign variant: a variant with no impact on health.

 · Variant of Uncertain Significance (VUS): a variation was found, but it is unknown if the change is associated with a greater risk of causing cancer.

-A positive test result for a CDH1 gene mutation means that a pathogenic (disease-causing) mutation has been found.
-This result means that a person has HDGC syndrome.
-This means that a person is at higher risk for developing diffuse gastric cancer and lobular breast cancer.
+A positive test result for a CDH1 gene variant means that a pathogenic (disease-causing) variant has been found.
+This result means that a person has HDGC syndrome or HLBC.
+This means that a person is at higher risk for developing diffuse gastric cancer and/or lobular breast cancer.
 Risk factors may depend upon several things.
-Having HDGC syndrome does not mean that a person has cancer, or will definitely develop cancer.
+Having HDGC syndrome or HLBC does not mean that a person has cancer, or will definitely develop cancer.
 It just means that they have an increased risk for developing certain cancers.

-A negative genetic test result means that no mutation was found in the CDH1 gene.
+A negative genetic test result means that no variant was found in the CDH1 gene.
 A negative genetic test result may not provide clear information about one’s cancer risk.
 A negative genetic test result can have several different meanings depending on the individual and on family circumstances of the person tested.
 A negative test result may be classified as a “true negative” or an “uninformative negative” result.